rbisdorff/Digraph3/docSphinx/tutorial.rst

  ('v6', 'v7'): 0, ('v7', 'v6'): 0, ('v6', 'v8'): 1, ('v8', 'v6'): -1,
  ('v7', 'v7'): 0, ('v7', 'v8'): 1, ('v8', 'v7'): -1, ('v8', 'v8'): 0}

+..
+Figure:: transOrientGraph.png
+    :alt: transitive orientation of a graph
+    :width: 400 px
+    :align: center

-The resulting orientation of the edges of *g* is indeed transitive.
+    Transitive orientation of the graph *g*

-The procedure for the dual graph *gd = -g* gives a transitive orientation to the edges of *-g*.
+The resulting orientation of the edges of *g* (see Fig. 51) is indeed transitive.
+The same procedure applied to the dual graph *gd = -g* gives a transitive orientation to the edges of *-g*.

 >>> gd = -g
 >>> if gd.isComparabilityGraph():